lakeshorejess/lakeshorejess.github.io/README.md

 <br><br>
 5b.
 Alternatively, a faster method is to push an existing repository from your machine or create a new repository using the command line.
 Simply copy the commands provided by clicking the clipboard icon and paste them in the command line (ctrl-shift-v).
 Run the commands.
 <br><br>
-6. Click the green Commit button.
+6. Click the green "Commit" button.
 <br><br>
 7. Test your website by going to [your user name].github.io.
 <br><br>